 University of the Rockies enters into articulation agreements with other schools in the spirit of cooperation and to mutually recognize each other as quality institutions of higher learning.
 The purpose of an articulation agreement is to enable students transferring to University of the Rockies to carry with them the credit they have already earned for as much relevant study as possible.
 Students who transfer under the terms and conditions of a valid articulation agreement are subject to the requirements outlined by the articulation agreement and the University of the Rockies Academic Catalog at the time the student is enrolled into his or her University of the Rockies program.

-Contact the campus Admissions Office for a list of schools with which University of the Rockies has established articulation agreements.
+Contact the Admissions department for a list of schools with which University of the Rockies has established articulation agreements.

 You may be invited to an interview conducted by members of the Admissions Committee.
-Interviews are required for any students entering the MA or PsyD programs who intend to obtain a degree, which will prepare him or her for licensure as a mental health professional.
+Interviews are required for students entering MA or PsyD programs who intend to obtain a degree that will prepare him or her for licensure as a mental health professional.